mher/flower/docs/config.rst

 purge_offline_workers
 ~~~~~~~~~~~~~~~~~~~~~

-Time (in seconds) after which offline workers are automatically removed from dashboard.
+Time (in seconds) after which:

+- offline workers are automatically removed from dashboard.
+- any prometheus metrics containing offline worker in the label values are removed.

-If omitted, offline workers remain on the dashboard.
+If omitted, offline workers remain on the dashboard/in prometheus metrics.